elestio-examples/nextcloud-collabora/README.md

 # Talk Configuration

-This readme provides step-by-step instructions on configuring Talk for your NextCloud instance.
+This readme provides step-by-step instructions on configuring Talk for your Nextcloud instance.

 ## Configuration Steps:

 ### 1. Enable Talk App

-- Open your NextCloud dashboard.
+- Open your Nextcloud dashboard.
 - Click on your user icon in the top right corner.
 - Select "Apps" from the drop-down list.
 - Navigate to the `Social & communication` apps section.